walterpg/google-drive-sync/docs/usage/oauth.md

 <div class="alert alert-secondary" role="alert">
 This feature is retained for compatiblity only.
+The use of legacy authorization methods, employing either personal or
+<em>KeePass Google Sync 3.0</em> app credentials, should no
-The use of personal credentials should no longer be necessary for most users.
+longer be necessary for most users.
 </div>

 This workaround was devised in the